-Within 10 working days after the public hearing, the subdivision administrator shall submit the following, in writing, to the subdivider and the governing body:
+Within ten (10) working days after the public hearing, the subdivision administrator shall submit the following, in writing, to the subdivider and the governing body:

-- A. recommended findings of fact based on the evidence in Subsection (b)(ii) above that discuss and consider the subdivision's compliance with and impact on the items listed in Subsection (b)(i) above of these regulations; - B. recommendation for approval, conditional approval (including any recommended conditions and/or mitigation measures), or denial of the subdivision application and preliminary plat; and - C. a recommendation for approval or denial of any requested variances.
-(See Section I-J).
+- I. recommended findings of fact based on the evidence in Subsection (B) above that discuss and consider the subdivision's compliance with and impact on the items listed in Subsection (C) above of these regulations; - II. recommendation for approval, conditional approval (including any recommended conditions and/or mitigation measures), or denial of the subdivision application and preliminary plat, Section 76-3-608(1), MCA; and - III. a recommendation for approval or denial of any requested variances.
+See Section 1(j) and Section 76-3-506, MCA. - IV.
+The planning board or subdivision administrator shall collect public comment regarding the water and sanitation information required by the MSPA and these regulations.
+The water and sanitation information required to be submitted is detailed in 76-3-622, MCA.
+The planning board shall forward all comments regarding water and sanitation to the governing body.
+Section 76-3-604(7)(a), MCA.